joanroig/cloud-invoicing/README.md

 Create a `.env` file in the root directory based on the provided `.env.example`, then you will need to:

-- Create a Google Cloud project and a service account as explained in [this guide](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication).
+- Create a Google Cloud project, activate the Google Sheets API, and create a service account as explained in [this guide](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication).
 - Put the `private_key` and `client_email` values from the JSON of the service account you obtained in the previous step in the `.env` file.
 - [Do a copy](https://docs.google.com/spreadsheets/d/1JRJ3KQetNAAPzsJat-JH7iIzc3OGumWQyFL5MZfm5UU/copy) of the provided Google Sheets template.
 - Share the spreadsheet with the email of your service account (this allows the service account to access your spreadsheet).
 To do this, go to your copy of the template and press the share button, then enter the service account email and send the invitation.